 \[ f'(x) = \cos(x) \quad , \quad \forall x \in \mathbb{R} \]

-Now let's calculate the derivative of the function \( g(x) = \cos(x) \) as the limit of the difference quotient:
+Now we calculate the derivative of the function \( g(x) = \cos(x) \) as the limit of the difference quotient:

 \[ g'(x_0) = \lim_{h \to 0} \frac{g(x_0 + h) - g(x_0)}{h} \] \[ = \lim_{h \to 0} \frac{\cos(x_0 + h) - \cos(x_0)}{h} \]